 We hear a lot about employee engagement and how important it is to organizational success, but what does that really mean?
 And what’s the ROI of employee engagement?
 It’s a question that’s more important than ever, since Gallup's latest State of the American Workplace study shows that only 33% of U.S. workers are engaged in their jobs, and 45% report having either having changed jobs in the past 12 months or planning to do so in the next year.

-Here are 7 ways to build the business case for strengthening employee engagement in your organization.
+7 ways strengthening employee engagement impacts your organization

 1. Increased profitability